-Sometimes, the Balance Sheet of a firm may show accumulated profits in the form of general reserve on reserve fund and/on accumulated losses in the form of profit and loss account debit balance.
+Sometimes, the Balance Sheet of a firm may show accumulated profits in the form of general reserve and/on accumulated losses in the form of profit and loss account debit balance.
 The retiring/deceased partner is entitled to his/her share in the accumulated profits and is also liable to share the accumulated losses, if any.
 These accumulated profits or losses belong to all the partners and should be transferred to the capital accounts of all partners in their old profit sharing ratio.
 The following journal entries are recorded for the purpose.

-(i) For transfer of accumulated profits (reserves), Reserves A/c To All Partners' Capital A/c's (Individually) (Reserves transferred to all partners' capital account's in old profit sharing ratio). (ii) For transfer of accumulated losses All Partners' Capital A/c's (Individually) To Profit and Loss A/c (Accumulated loss transferred to all partners'

-capital accounts in their old profit-sharing ratio)
+(i) For transfer of accumulated profits (reserves), Reserves A/c Dr. To All Partners' Capital A/c's (Individually) (Reserves transferred to all partners' capital account's in old profit sharing ratio). (ii) For transfer of accumulated losses All Partners' Capital A/c's (Individually) Dr. To Profit and Loss A/c (Accumulated loss transferred to all partners' capital accounts in their old profit-sharing ratio)

-For example; Inder, Gajender and Harinder are partners sharing profits in the ratio of 3 : 2 : 1.
-Inder retires and the Balance Sheet of the firm on that date was as follows: Books of Inder, Gajinder and Harinder Balance Sheet as on March 31, 2017
+For example; Inder, Gajender and Harinder are partners sharing profits in the ratio of 3:2:1.
+Inder retires and the Balance Sheet of the firm on that date was as follows: Books of Inder, Gajinder, and Harinder